-Make your records available for inspection, copying, and auditing by FHWA, the United States Department of Transportation, the Comptroller General of the United States, the State, County or their duly authorized representatives for the same time frame specified under section 5-1.27 B. The records of subcontractors and suppliers must be made available for inspection, copying, and auditing by FHWA, the United States Department of Transportation, the Comptroller General of the United States, the State, County or their duly authorized representatives for the same period.
+Make your records available for inspection, copying, and auditing by representatives of the County, the State Auditor, or their duly authorized representatives, and any duly authorized representative of other government agencies for the same time frame specified under section 5-1.27 B. The records of subcontractors and suppliers must be made available for inspection, copying, and auditing by representatives of the County, the State Auditor, or their duly authorized representatives, and any duly authorized representative of other government agencies for the same period.
 Make records available for examination during normal business hours at your principal place of business in California, for audit during normal business hours at this place of business.
 Provide office space, photocopies and other assistance to enable audit or inspection representatives to conduct these audits or inspections.